Jonathan Bamber: Personal life

-Bamber is a keen mountaineer, climber and long distance runner.
-In 1990 he climbed the 1938 route on the North Face of the Eiger with Wil Hurford.
+Bamber is a mountaineer, climber and long-distance runner.
+In 1990, he climbed the 1938 route on the North Face of the Eiger with Wil Hurford.
 He won his first major running race in 1991 at the Woodley 10 mile road race in a time of 54 minutes.

 A year later in 1992, while climbing in the Indian Himalaya, close to the Pakistan border, he was hit by a rockfall and sustained life-threatening injuries to his left leg.
 It took six days to get him off the mountain, and he contracted gangrene and frostbite.
 He spent almost four years on crutches before being able to take a few steps unaided.
-His leg was 2 cm shorter and his ankle fused.

 Ten years after his climbing accident, two days before his 40th birthday, he ran and won a half marathon in Somerset.
-Since then he has competed in races over various distances, winning a number outright and in his age category, at distances of 5 to 50 miles.
+Since then, he has competed in races over various distances, winning a number outright and in his age category, at distances of 5 to 50 miles.

-In 2018, he ran the Everest marathon, the highest in the world, placing as 2nd international runner.

-In the next year, he teamed up with the first international runner from the Everest marathon to compete in the eight-day TransAlpineRun, covering 280 km and a 16,500 m ascent, starting in Germany and finishing in Italy.
-His running partner retired after fifth stage, but Bamber continued and completed the course in a time of 41 hours 57 minutes.
+In the next year, he teamed up with the first international runner from the Everest marathon to compete in the eight-day TransAlpineRun, covering 280km and a 16,500 m ascent, starting in Germany and finishing in Italy.
+His running partner retired after the fifth stage, but Bamber continued and completed the course in a time of 41 hours, 57 minutes.

 In 2015, a team of three Swiss climbers made the first ascent of the mountain Tupendeo, which Bamber had attempted 23 years earlier.
-They made a movie about their ascent and Bamber's ordeal that was premiered at the Kendal Mountain Festival in 2016 and was subsequently shown at other outdoor film festivals across Europe.
+They made a movie about their ascent and Bamber's ordeal that premiered at the Kendal Mountain Festival in 2016 and was subsequently shown at other outdoor film festivals across Europe.
 It was also aired on German and Swiss television.